cciw-uk/data-protection/Decisions and actions document.rst

 us.
 Is a DPIA needed for any "processing" (i.e. use or storage of personal data)?

-The `ICO has a helpful page on this
+The `ICO has a page on this
 <https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/data-protection-impact-assessments-dpias/what-is-a-dpia/>`_,
 which says, very clearly, "Yes":